So, you’ve decided to clean up, declutter, organize and/or simplify. But where to start? Here are some ideas:

 - In a closet that is overflowing with clothes, shoes and bags,

-Getting rid of expired food, spices and other consumables can not only create more space for storage and cooking, but be important for your health.
-And fortunately, there is little guesswork involved: The date on the can or box will make the decision for you.
+Getting rid of expired food, spices and other consumables can not only create more space for storage and cooking, but it could be important for your health.
+Fortunately, with expiration dates on most food items, there is little guesswork involved: The date on the can or box will make the decision for you.
 Sometimes, the condition of the food will help with that too.
 (Note: I’ll never forget the childhood experience of excitedly reaching into my grandmother’s refrigerator for a carrot to feed a wild rabbit outside, only to pull out something black and slimy, which I immediately dropped on the orange shag-carpeted kitchen floor.
 Scarred for life.)

 For more help with getting started on decluttering and organizing, check this out.